Aniell4/dslib/README.md

 C = Client(TOKEN) # Creates Client Istance with provided Token

-C.GetCurrentUser() # Returnes Basic User Info (of Client Token)
+C.GetCurrentUser() # Returns Basic User Info (of Client Token)

-C.GetUserInfo(UserID) # Returnes Basic User Info of Profived UserID (Works ONLY if Provided User and Client Token are Friends and/or have a guild in common)
+C.GetUserInfo(UserID) # Returns Basic User Info of Profived UserID (Works ONLY if Provided User and Client Token are Friends and/or have a guild in common)

-C.InviteInfo(Code) # Returnes Information of the invite code provided
+C.InviteInfo(Code) # Returns Information of the invite code provided

 C.JoinInvite(Code) # Joins Guild With Token Provided in Client